ryanhagerty/goodwin/README.md

 Let me know what you think, and thanks for checking it out.

+# NOTE: You need a NYTimes API Key!
+This will not work without a NYTimes API key.
+It takes about 30 seconds to sign up here: https://developer.nytimes.com/apis and make sure to enable the 'Article Search API'.

+Once you have this key, put it in a `.env.local` file as `NEXT_PUBLIC_NYTIMES_API_KEY=XXX`.
+Since this is just a demo/exercise, the key will be exposed on the client side.
+There are many sane and secure solutions to not expose this key, but let's march on for the sake of a demo.

 ## npm scripts
 - `dev` – start dev server
 - `build` – bundle application for production